Pilgrimage to Minster and Faversham

 The development of the Carmelite Priory at Faversham into a centre of devotion to St Jude arose out of the work of the Carmelite Press.
 The Press, which is no longer in business, was founded in 1938 to print the materials sent out to clients who, by their donations, supported the work of the Carmelite Friars, then only recently re-established in England.
 The work of the Press was supervised by the (Carmelite) parish priest, Fr Elias Lynch, who was one of three brothers, Elias, Malachy and Kilian who were all influential in the refounding of the Carmelite Order in Britain.

-Saint Jude’s statue is in a grotto just below the church (picture – left).
+Saint Jude’s statue is in a grotto just below the church (picture – above).
 He was one of the Twelve Apostles appointed by Jesus to lead his Church.
 In the list of the Apostles given in the Gospel accounts he is generally identified with “Thaddeus”.

 Fr.
 Jonathan Redvers Harris led the rosary during Exposition of the Blessed Sacrament and then gave Benediction.
-Afterwards, a relic of Saint Jude (held in great reverence at Faversham) was venerated (picture – right).
+Afterwards, a relic of Saint Jude (held in great reverence at Faversham) was venerated (picture – below).

 It used to bless oil which people use as part of their prayer in asking for God’s gift of healing.